 2020 COVID-19 pandemic

-Due to the unprecedented COVID-19 pandemic, all CSUSB courses, including BIOL courses, have moved online.
+Due to the unprecedented COVID-19 pandemic, all CSUSB courses, including BIOL lectures and labs (with the exception of BIOL 5130), have moved online.
 Students should keep a close watch out for email announcements from administration, faculty, and staff.
 Biology faculty student hours will be held online using a variety of ways to connect with you.
-Summer and Fall 2020 office hours will be updated soon.

 2020 new first time freshmen and transfer student session slides: